Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 Introduction

-In traditional applications, code and data are separated.
-User input goes through strict validation and cannot modify program logic.
-In LLM applications, user input becomes part of the instructions themselves.
+In traditional software, code and data are strictly separated.
+User input goes through validation and cannot change program logic.
+In LLM applications, that separation does not exist — user input is processed as potential instructions, and there is no reliable way to prevent that at the model level alone.

 These attacks are not theoretical.
-Real-world LLM applications have been compromised through prompt injection, leading to data leaks, policy violations, and unauthorized access.
+Real-world LLM applications have been compromised through prompt injection, leading to data leaks, policy violations, and unauthorized actions.
+This article explains how the attacks work and how to build layered defenses.

 What Is Prompt Injection?

-Prompt injection is when an attacker inserts malicious instructions into user input to manipulate the LLM's behavior.
-The goal is to override the intended system prompt and make the model do something it should not.
+Prompt injection is when an attacker inserts malicious instructions into user input to override your system prompt and make the model do something it should not.

 You are a helpful customer support assistant for TechCorp.